 Fear helps us stay survived.

 For example, I have a healthy fear of petting a wild and angry bear out in the woods.
 That fear should help me not get eaten by a bear.
 At least not from trying to pet it.

 It’s when that fear becomes so extreme that we become irrational that it takes on that hint of paranoia.

-So, if I become so fearful of bears that I erect a six-foot electric fence around my Manhatton suburban home with bear traps scattered everywhere, I might be a little paranoid.
+So, if I become so fearful of bears that I erect a six-foot electric fence around my Manhattan suburban home with bear traps scattered everywhere, I might be a little paranoid.

 Just for fun, let’s replace a single word in that last sentence ⬆ and see if it suddenly seems like a plausible mindset among a few preppers.

-So, if I become so fearful of refugees that I erect a six-foot electric fence around my Manhatton suburban home with bear traps scattered everywhere, I might be a little paranoid.
+So, if I become so fearful of refugees that I erect a six-foot electric fence around my Manhattan suburban home with bear traps scattered everywhere, I might be a little paranoid.

 Sadly, we have people in our survival community with that level of prepper fear.
 Paranoia can be dangerous.

 Thankfully, that level of prepper fear is rare.
 Or is it just conveniently hidden?